AndreWeiner/ml-cfd-lecture/README.md

 ![funding_logo](logo_stiftung_hochschullehre.png)

-This lecture is funded by the [foundation for innovation in higher education](https://stiftung-hochschullehre.de/).
+This lecture was funded previously by the [foundation for innovation in higher education](https://stiftung-hochschullehre.de/).

 # Machine learning in computational fluid dynamics

-This repository contains resources accompanying the lecture [machine learning in computational fluid dynamics](https://www.tu-braunschweig.de/en/ism/teaching/courses/fluid-mechanics/translate-to-english-maschinelles-lernen-in-der-numerischen-stroemungsmechanik) provided by the Institute of Fluid Mechanics at TU Braunschweig. **Note that slides, notebooks, and other resources will be regularly updated throughout the term.**
+This repository contains resources accompanying the lecture [machine learning in fluid dynamics](https://tu-dresden.de/ing/maschinenwesen/ism/psm/studium/lehrveranstaltungen/maschinelles-lernen-in-der-stroemungsmechanik/index) provided by the Institute of Fluid Mechanics at TU Dresden. **Note that slides, notebooks, and other resources will be regularly updated throughout the term.**

 ## Lectures